 According to Wikipedia, the story has it that “when Oliver died, he bequeathed to his coachman, Mr Atkins, the recipe for the Bath Oliver biscuit, together with £100 and ten sacks of the finest wheat-flour.

 Atkins promptly set up his biscuit-baking business and became rich.
 Later the business passed to a man named Norris, who sold out to a baker called Carter, although it is possible that several Bath bakers were producing the biscuit in competition.
 During the nineteenth century, the Bath Oliver biscuit recipe passed to James Fortt.

 The company continued to produce the biscuit well into the second half of the twentieth century.
-Bath Olivers are currently produced under licence by the Jacob’s Bakery.“
+As of October 2020 United Biscuits have ceased production of Bath Olivers.
+No announcement was made.‘

 But what of the Old Red House?
 Kirsten Elliott – in her excellent book The Ghost Signs of Bath – tells us that “In Rivers Street, there is a relic of an old established Bath business which some readers may still recall – the Old Red House Bakery.

 The main shop was in New Bond Street, and the business was owned by one of Bath’s most high profile families, the Taylors.
 The façade of the new Bond Street building has long been restored to its natural stone but the familiar deep red it was once painted survives here”.